Personally vetted instructors

 About American Accent lessons & classes

-What does the trial cover?
+What does the trial include?

 Ready for American Accent lessons or classes?